3nt3rpren3ur/android-studio-animations/README.md

 # Android-Studio-Animations
 various android studio animations like fade,translation,rotation,scaling methods are described in the following repository \
 copy activity_main.xml and MainActivity.java files and paste it in your project to get hands on experience \
-try all those transformations by changing Onclick in xml files \
+while copy paste don't forget change package name try all those transformations by changing Onclick in xml files \
-this repositories contains solutions for many animation problems \\
+this repositories contains solutions for many animation problems \

 # Fade in and Fade out
 ## i)alpha